 Prerequisites: None

-BUS 300 Introduction to International Competitive Strategy
+BUS 300 Business Strategy

 This course is intended to develop students’ ability to think strategically about business problems.
 At the same time it serves as an introduction to the use of the case method.
 The course is a systematic examination of models and techniques used to analyze a competitive situation within an industry from a strategic perspective.
 It examines the roles of key players in competitive situations and the fundamentals of analytical and fact-oriented strategic reasoning.
 Examples of applied competitive and industry analysis are emphasized.
 The course examines the different stages involved in making and implementing strategic decisions, defining the problem(s), establishing the criteria (both quantitative and qualitative), designing alternative solutions, and making a decision based on objective criteria and the ease of successful implementation of the solution chosen.